openmotics/plugins/smawebconnect/README.md

 After saving the configuration, the plugin wil start reading data.

+### Notice

+SMA is a brand of solar inverters by SMA Solar Technology AG (https://www.sma.de).
+This plugin is a standalone plugin for the OpenMotics platform and is not affiliated with, nor endorsed by SMA Solar Technology AG.

+SMA Solar Technology AG cannot be held responsible for any damage that might be caused by the installation/usage of this plugin.

 ### License

 This plugin is licensed under the AGPL v3 license.